Nitekreature/Example/README.md

 `git commit` - commits staged changes
 `git push` - pushes local changes to the remote repo.

-Now this list, is not exhaustive by any means, we haven't covered branches, initializing repositories, multiple remotes, and a host of other topics.
+Now this list, is not exhaustive by any means, we haven't covered branches, PRs, initializing repositories, multiple remotes, and a host of other topics.
 If you would like to learn more, there is a wonderful set of tutorials and a comprehensive wiki found at https://git-scm.com/doc

 ## Acknowledgments